Liverpool Street station was originally built in 1874, but was subject to extensive redevelopment in the 1980s.

-The current station blends Victorian architecture with modern and contemporary features, although much of the modern build is in the Victorian style.
-The brickwork is largely suffolk brick, with bath stone dressing.
+The current building blends Victorian architecture with modern and contemporary features, although many of the modern elements are in the Victorian style.

 Features within the station include a departure board, a large concourse, clock towers, a balcony level with retail, corridors, staircases and escalators, a taxi rank, war memorials and Victorian ironwork.
 A large station roof also offers opportunities for more ambitious projects.